readthedocs/blog/ethical-advertising-works.rst

 We have been able to show that we can show ads without knowing exactly who our users are.
 The content they are reading is enough to show them targeted ads, without knowing anything about them.
+Specifically:

+* We do not let advertisers run 3rd party code on Read the Docs.
+Ad images and javascript is all hosted by us.
+* We do not provide advertisers with data dumps, except aggregated reports on the clicks and views their ads got.
+* We target our ads based only on geography and the details of the page being visited, not on a profile of the user.

 We're now taking a look at what we've learned, and how we might help more infrastructure projects reach sustainability with an ethical advertising approach.